Creativity: The new core of sustainability and future-proofing

 The idea is to understand how top decision-makers plan to use creativity as a means to achieve a sustainable, future-proof business.

 Powered by Adobe, the session called Creativity: The new core of sustainability and future-proofing is aimed to unearth the new role of creativity and the importance of creative thinking today and in the days ahead.
-The session was moderated by Ashwini Gangal, executive editor, afaqs!, the panel consisted of a diverse lot who represent and run different pockets of the industry.
+Moderated by Ashwini Gangal, executive editor, afaqs!, the panel consisted of a diverse lot who represent and run different pockets of the industry.

 They were Rajiv Chilaka, founder and managing director, Green Gold Animation; Sidharth Kedia, chief executive officer, NODWIN Gaming; Puneet Agarwal, head-enterprise territory business (South Asia) Adobe, Moksh Chopra, chief executive officer, KFC India; Ashish Mishra, managing director, Interbrand India.